 What’s important to consider

-The needs assessment for tamariki in care includes an assessment of safety needs.
-Having a clear understanding of the safety needs for te tamaiti supports our ability to ensure that their All About Me Plan, including the child-friendly plan, and the caregiver support plan, addresses any safety issues for te tamaiti while in care, including where te tamaiti may pose a risk to themselves or others.
+The needs assessment for tamariki and rangatahi in care includes an assessment of safety needs.
+Having a clear understanding of the safety needs for te tamaiti or rangatahi supports our ability to ensure that their All About Me plan (including the child-friendly plan) and the caregiver support plan address any safety issues for te tamaiti or rangatahi while in care, including where te tamaiti or rangatahi may pose a risk to themselves or others.

-- identify the risk of the harm, loss or injury to te tamaiti, or to other persons from te tamaiti
+- identify the risk of the harm, loss or injury to te tamaiti or rangatahi, or to other persons from te tamaiti or rangatahi

-- consider the nature of the harm, loss or injury that te tamaiti has experienced, and the effects of this on their ongoing safety or wellbeing
+- consider the nature of the harm, loss or injury that te tamaiti or rangatahi has experienced, and the effects of this on their ongoing safety or wellbeing

-- consider the level of resilience of te tamaiti and any protective factors present in the environment for te tamaiti, and
+- consider the level of resilience of te tamaiti or rangatahi and any protective factors present in the environment for te tamaiti or rangatahi, and

-- consider aspects of the behaviour of te tamaiti that may present a risk of harm and the impact this may have on their own safety or the safety of others.
+- consider aspects of the behaviour of te tamaiti or rangatahi that may present a risk of harm and the impact this may have on their own safety or the safety of others.

-In completing the assessment of safety needs for te tamaiti it’s important to:
+In completing the assessment of safety needs for te tamaiti or rangatahi, it’s important to:

-- seek the views of te tamaiti and their family/whānau
+- seek the views of te tamaiti or rangatahi and their family/whānau

 - review the CYRAS record and any specialist reports that may have been completed